deib-polimi/PingPong/README.md

-# WiFiDirect PingPong
+# PingPong

 ![alt tag](https://dl.dropboxusercontent.com/u/2336896/pingpong_header_github.png)

 ## Informations
-WiFiDirect PingPong (aka PingPong) is a demo Android's application that try to overcome some WiFi-Direct limitations.
+Wi-Fi Direct PingPong (aka PingPong) is a demo Android's application that try to overcome some Wi-Fi Direct limitations.
-At the moment, the wifi diver of commercial devices don't allow a device to partecipate simultaneosly in two WiFi-Direct's groups.
+At the moment, the wifi diver of commercial devices don't allow a device to partecipate simultaneosly in two Wi-Fi Direct's groups.
 This app tries to overcome this limitations.
 The main goal is the possibility for a client to "jump" continously between two different groups, like a ball in the game called ping pong.
 It's possibile to achieve this with synchronized connection and disconnection between GO's and the "PingPong client".

 PingPong requires Android 4.4 KitKat (API 19) or higher.
 This choice is related to to the fact that in previous versions, this protocol was unstable and unreliable.